 The supporter feature voting board can be found at amplenote.com/suggested_features.

 This list tracks what features will make the biggest difference to the Founders and other users who are actively supporting Amplenote (with money or time) on our journey.
 One user can potentially accumulate up to 15 votes for the Supporter voting board, though there is a limit of 4 votes cast on any particular suggestion.

 The Amplenote team has its own strategy on how to make Amplenote into the best product in the long-term.
 The gist of our strategy is to honor the vision of the Idea Execution Funnel, delivering a tool that firstly makes it simple to capture every idea you have, or web page you visit, or annotation you make to a book.
 Then, we have to make it easy to discard the content that isn't immediately actionable, and promote the tasks that you have told Amplenote are Important.

-We think most people will probably think of Amplenote as "the best tasks and calendar app" before we're thought of as "the best notes app," so we lean more often toward task-centric and calendar-centric improvements over note-centric features, since we already possess many unique to Amplenote, and since there are many great note taking apps but no great note/task/calendar apps (yet).
+We think most people will probably think of Amplenote as "the best tasks and calendar app" before we're thought of as "the best notes app," so we lean more often toward task-centric and calendar-centric improvements over note-centric features, since we already compare favorably on note taking features compared to similar apps, but none of which integrate tasks & calendar features to the extent that Amplenote offers.